 Rental revenue primarily consists of base rent arising from tenant leases at our multifamily, industrial, office and medical office properties.
 Rental revenue is recognized on a straight-line basis over the life of the lease, including any rent steps or abatement provisions.
 During the three months ended March 31, 2021 and 2020, rental revenue was \$98.1 million and \$46.5 million, respectively.
-The increase in rental revenue was driven by the growth in our portfolio, which increased from 92 consolidated properties as of March 31, 2020 to 147 consolidated properties as of March 31, 2021.
+The increase in rental revenue was driven by the growth in our portfolio, which increased from 92 consolidated properties as of March 31, 2021.